GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 glycam@lachele-delegator:/$
 ```

-In the above, 'lachele' will be replaced by your username.
+In the above, and elsewhere in this doc, 'lachele' will be replaced by your username.

 Try running marco-polo.
 Enter this command: